 Salt to taste

-1 pound elbow macaroni or small shell macaroni
+1 pound elbow macaroni or small shell macaroni (make it gluten free with a rice or quinoa pasta)

 Cook macaroni according to the package.
 Youll want to bring it to an al dente place (definitely not mushy).
 Make your cheese sauce while the macaroni cooks.